-Editor’s note: this post is from Jim Stalder, VP & CTO at a children’s healthcare system in Texas.
-In this post, Jim explains how his team solved a complex end user performance problem with MEDITECH that was caused by a popular dictation software used by physicians.
+Editor’s note: In this post, the technical lead from this Healthcare System explains how his team solved a complex end user performance problem with MEDITECH and Dragon Dictation which was caused by a simple Microsoft update that had not been applied correctly.

 Complex software causes complex problems for physicians